-Rockit Science helped save thousands of lives increasing seat belt usage in multiple states using traditional, non-traditional and experiential advertising campaigns funded by the National Highway Traffic Safety Administration (NHTSA)
+Rockit Science helped save thousands of lives by increasing seat belt usage in multiple states, using traditional, non-traditional and experiential advertising campaigns funded by the National Highway Traffic Safety Administration (NHTSA).

 Odds of dying from an asteroid impact is 1 in 74,814,414.